What is damping?

 Why do we use damping in Abaqus?

-We take profit of damping in Abaqus to accurately models the energy loss in a dynamic system.
+We take the profit of damping in Abaqus to accurately models the energy loss in a dynamic system.
 Damping is also beneficial when modeling very fast phenomenon and noisy dynamics.
 It will play a critical role to have a meaningful solution.